iamyaash/fedora/content/posts/flock-2025/day3.md

     responsiveImages: false
 ---
 # Last Day At Flock
-I was exhausted on last of Flock, because we had boat party on [yesterday](https://iamyaash.github.io/fedora/posts/flock-2025/day2/) and there's a lot of walking too.
-I was honestly tired and arrivied at the venue a bit late.
-The first session of the was going to ends and it's about time for the second session.
-But I honesly nothing interesting to attend.
-However I was so interested in attending "Distgit Implementation in Forgejo" by Tomas Hrcka.
-So I thought of roaming around catching up with folks, eating some snacks, cakes and some drinks.
+I was exhausted on the last day of Flock because we had a [boat party the day before](https://iamyaash.github.io/fedora/posts/flock-2025/day2/) and there was a lot of walking too.
+I was honestly tired and arrived at the venue a bit late.
+The first session was about to end, and it was almost time for the second session.
+However, I honestly didn’t find anything interesting to attend.
+Still, I was very interested in attending “Distgit Implementation in Forgejo” by Tomas Hrcka.
+So, I decided to roam around, catch up with folks, and enjoy some snacks, cakes, and drinks.

 ## Conversation With A Fellow OG Gamer
 {{< figure src="/fedora/posts/flock-2025/img/day3/michal.jpg" title="Look what we have here! 👀" caption="Unfortunately, we didn't find any time to play board games though, maybe next time :(" alt="Gamers" >}}